-Onset of depression more complex than a chemical imbalance
+Onset of depression more complex than a brain chemical imbalance

 It's often said that depression results from a chemical imbalance, but that figure of speech doesn't capture how complex the disease is.
 Research suggests that depression doesn't spring from simply having too much or too little of certain brain chemicals.
-Rather, depression has many possible causes, including faulty mood regulation by the brain, genetic vulnerability, stressful life events, medications, and medical problems.
+Rather, there are many possible causes of depression, including faulty mood regulation by the brain, genetic vulnerability, stressful life events, medications, and medical problems.
 It's believed that several of these forces interact to bring on depression.

 To be sure, chemicals are involved in this process, but it is not a simple matter of one chemical being too low and another too high.
 Rather, many chemicals are involved, working both inside and outside nerve cells.
 There are millions, even billions, of chemical reactions that make up the dynamic system that is responsible for your mood, perceptions, and how you experience life.